-In Windows, you can enable ‘Audit Policies’ for certain events that the operating system detects.
+In Windows, you can enable 'Audit Policies' for certain events that the operating system detects.
 One such audit policy is to audit any login/logoff events that occur on your server.
-This can be a good way to have a log of what accounts are logging into your server, when, and from where.
+This can be a good way to log what accounts are logging into your server, when, and from where.

 All of the audit policies are part of Group Policy, and as such, can be enabled or disabled from within the Local Group Policy Editor.

 Second: Navigate to Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> Audit Policy.

 Third: Right-click 'Audit logon events' and select Properties.

 Fourth: Check both the Success and Failure checkboxes to enable auditing of both successful and failed login attempts.
 Click OK.